 As both an experienced academic editor and a former academic myself, I’m capable of following and critiquing complex arguments and theories.
 See my About me page for more on my history, and my Testimonials page for some examples of work I have done and comments from previous clients.

 Once the work is finished, I will send it back to you along with a final invoice.
-Payment is via bank transfer or Paypal (add 3.5% for Paypal payments from a non-UK bank account).
+Payment is via bank transfer (preferred) or Paypal (add 3.5% for Paypal payments from a non-UK bank account).
+Full details are supplied on the invoice.

 Send me an email if you wish to discuss things further.
 I very much hope we can work together!